maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## What are all those (blue) Motor blocks?

 At first, the amount of motor block is overwhelming.
 Let's look at the blue blocks first: "Motors".

 The color (and name) is a first important hint: the blue blocks ("Motors" and "More Motors") operate on a _single_ motor.
-The pink blocks ("Movement" and "More Movement") operate on _two_ motors.
+The pink blocks ("Movement" and "More Movement") operate on _two_ motors, the left and right one for movement (driving).

 Actually, that is a lie (but a simplification that helps understanding).
 The pink Movement blocks control _two_ motors and _keeps them in sync_.
 If one stops (break it with your hand), the other stops as well.
 Think of a bulldozer with a left and a right track, they need to move at the same speed for the bulldozer to go straight.
 The blue motor blocks on the other hand, control one motor.
 So there is no syncing.
 And yes, you can use a blue block to control two motors in one go, but they are _not_ synced.

 Back to the blue blocks.

 ![Motors](images/motors1.png)

 The first block tells the _selected motor(s)_ to move, either in _rotations_, _degrees_, or _seconds_.
 You can specify the _amount_ and the _direction_ (clockwise or counter clockwise).
 Note that if the amount is negative, it also reverse the direction.

 The only thing that is missing is speed.
 Lego decided to exclude speed from the motor blocks.
 Instead they have a separate set-speed block (5th in the figure above); it sets the default speed for that motor.
 We will see that some blocks do have a speed parameter, this takes precedence over the default speed.
-If there is no set-speed block, it defaults to 75%.
+If there is no set-speed block to set the default speed, the defaults is 75%.

 The second block is similar, but instead of setting an amount, we set a target _position_.
 Note that we can force the direction (clockwise or counter clockwise), or let the motor take the shortest path.

 The first two blocks have a target (in rotations, degrees, seconds, or position).
-The block switches on the motor(s), waits till the target is reached, and switches off the motor.
+These blocks switch on the motor(s), waits till the target is reached, and switch off the motor.
 Only then the block finishes and the next block will be executed.

-Block 3 and 4 split are needed when the target is not know when starting the motor.
+Block 3 and 4 split this start-wait-stop; they are needed when the target is not know when starting the motor.
 There is no amount, just direction (also here the speed comes from the set-speed block).
-Block 3, start motor starts a motor, and then the block finsihes and the next block is executed - but the motor keeps on rotating.
+Block 3 start-motor starts a motor, and then the block finishes and the next block is executed - but the motor keeps on rotating.
-At some moment - e.g. a sensor sees that the robot gets close to a wall - block 4 stop motor is executed.
+At some moment - e.g. a sensor sees that the robot gets close to a wall - block 4 stop-motor is executed.
-By the way, not the subtle spacing in the figure above: block 3 and 4 belomg together, the spacing is narrow.
+By the way, note the subtle spacing in the figure above: block 3 and 4 belong together, the spacing is narrow.

 Block 5 sets the default speed as discussed above.

 Block 6 and 7 have a different shape.
 The first 5 are known as _Stack Blocks_ in [scratch](https://en.scratch-wiki.info/wiki/Blocks), I would call them _statements_.
 Block 6 and 7 are known as _Reporter Blocks_, I would call them (integer or string) _expressions_.
 In this case they are special form of an expression: they are a function call to a sensor.
-The _position_ gives the (absolute) position of the motor (0..360), and _speed_ the actual speed.
+The _position_ gives the (absolute) position of the motor (0..359), and _speed_ the actual speed.
-Note that speed is _not_ the speed set with the set-speed block, but the actual speed of the motor.
+Note that speed is _not_ the speed set with the set-speed block, but the actual speed of the (running) motor.

 There are more blue block: there is an extension with the obvious name More Motors.
-Roughly the add a speed parameter.
+Roughly they add a speed parameter.

 ![More Motors](images/motors2.png)

-The first one is similar to the first one above.
+The first "more motors block" is similar to the first "motors block".
 It tells the _selected motor(s)_ to move, either in _rotations_, _degrees_, or _seconds_.
 You can specify the _amount_ but not explicitly the _direction_ (you can do that by negating the amount).
 What is extra is that we can override the default _speed_.
 Note that if the speed is negative, it also reverse the direction.

-The second one is similar to the third one above.
+The second "more motors block" is similar to the third "motors block".
 It switches the motor on.
 No direction, but there is _speed_.
 Also here, if the speed is negative, direction is reversed.

-The third one is similar to the second one above: it goes to a position.
+The third one is similar to the second: it goes to a position.
 But in this case a _relative position_ so there is no need for a path (clockwise or counter clockwise).

 Note that _relative position_ is like a software variable.
-It is changed when _position_ changes, but it does not reset when _position_ transitions from 359 to 0.
+It tracks changes in _position_, but it does not reset when _position_ transitions from 359 to 0.
-With block 4 set-relative-position we can write that variable, and with block 5 we can read it.
+With block 4 set-relative-position we can write that variable (usually reset it to 0), and with block 5 we can read it (find how much degrees the motor rotated since reset).

 The next two blocks (6 and 7) are about _power_.
 I guess they measure current through the motors as opposed to RPM.
 Have not used this.